Do Catfish Have Fins? (Types & Functions)

 Is fish fin necessary?

-In general, fins are an essential part of a fish’s anatomy and play a crucial role in their ability to navigate and survive in their aquatic environment.
+Fins are an essential part of a fish’s anatomy and play a crucial role in their ability to navigate and survive in their aquatic environment.

 Do catfish have scales?